-Experiential therapy probably shouldn’t start until the patient is more stabilized in their recovery.
+Experiential therapy shouldn’t start until the patient is stable in their recovery.
 This can mean detox treatment should occur first and experiential therapy afterward.
-However, many patients with co-occurring mental disorders find experiential therapies to be extremely helpful, which could mean some individuals with long-term depressive or other psychological symptoms might want to seek this option before all withdrawal symptoms have subsided.
+However, many patients with co-occurring mental disorders find experiential therapies to be extremely helpful.
+This means some people with long-term psychological symptoms may want to seek this option before all withdrawal symptoms have subsided.

 Starting experiential therapy should occur on a patient-by-patient basis, as not everyone is ready to begin a program like this right away.
-Art therapy requires concentration many individuals don’t have early on in recovery, and it can be dangerous to go through wilderness or recreation therapy if you are not yet stabilized from any physical withdrawal symptoms.
+Art therapy for recovery requires concentration many individuals don’t have early on.
+It can also be dangerous to take part in recreational therapy activities for substance abuse if you still have physical withdrawal symptoms.
 It is important that each and every patient has their own timeline.

 How Long Does Experiential Therapy Last?

-Experiential therapy sometimes lasts a few months or longer, but normally, the patient needs time to be able to build up their newfound skill.
-Many individuals attend wilderness therapy programs for 6 months or so in order to immerse themselves in their program for an ample amount of time.
-Again, it can sometimes be dependent on the patient and/or the program one chooses.
+Experiential therapy lasts a few months or longer, because the patient needs time to build up their new skill.
+Many people attend wilderness therapy for 6 months or so in order to get the most benefit from the program.
+Again, it can depend on the patient and/or the program one chooses.

 Where Can I Find Experiential Therapy?

-Experiential therapy programs exist all over the country, and many traditional rehab and detox facilities have implemented at least some of these options into their programs.
+Experiential therapy programs exist all over the country, and many traditional facilities have started offering some of these options.
 It is important to seek out the programs you believe will best suit your needs.

 Seek Safe, Effective Detox Treatment Today

-Call 800-483-2193 now to discuss your options for detox and rehab facilities near you as well as programs that may offer experiential therapy options like wilderness, recreation, and art therapy.
+Call 800-996-6135(Who Answers?) now to find detox and rehab centers near you.
+We can help you find programs that offer options like wilderness, recreation, and art therapy for recovery.